Muia23/soi/README.md

  [muia23](https://github.com/Muia23)

 ## Project description
-This is Python application for bloggers to create the own community of readers.
-No need to depend on paid domanins, when you can actually host a webapp.
+This is a Python application for bloggers to create their own community of readers.
+No need to depend on paid domains, when you can actually host a webapp.

 ## Project setup instruction
 To get the entire program: